ibm-cloud-docs/security-compliance/transition.md

 ## Next steps for current users
 {: #deprecation-next-steps}

 Current users can continue to use existing instances of the service during the transition.
-However, we recommend that you transition to the updated experience in {{site.data.keyword.compliance_short}} {{site.data.keyword.sysdigsecure_short}} as soon as possible to avoid any disruption.
+However, we recommend that you transition to the updated experience in {{site.data.keyword.sysdigsecure_full}} as soon as possible to avoid any disruption.
 As part of your transition, be sure to disable any running scans and delete any unused instances of the service.
-For help getting started, see [Getting started with {{site.data.keyword.compliance_short}} {{site.data.keyword.sysdigsecure_short}}](/docs/workload-protection?topic=workload-protection-getting-started).
+For help getting started, see [Getting started with {{site.data.keyword.sysdigsecure_full}}](/docs/workload-protection?topic=workload-protection-getting-started).